Text by Charlotte Kent

 Artists working outside of time-based media also represent these fantasies and anxieties.
 Postmasters’ summer show included examples from Aneta Bartos’ Spider Monkeys series (2011-2014), where bodies merge, though with a creepy erotic overtone that speaks to the transhumanist horror of Human Centipede (2009).

 We are entwined with one another socially, politically, and as we must never again forget, ecologically.
 COVID-19 made that evident.
-I am tangled in responsibility not only with those I rush to hug but those I never meet, as well as those dancing to a very different tune.
+I am tangled in responsibility with those I rush to hug, those I never meet, and those dancing to a very different tune.
 Tatopoulous used a song by Emily Glass and Dasychira released in February 2020, We Will Find It.
 COVID-19 was already making its viral impact, though we had barely any idea to what degree.
 We still aren’t free of it.
-These artists show us collisions of bodies that ask us to consider how we are entangled, and what we need to find together.
+These artists show us collisions of bodies that ask us to consider how we are entangled and what we need to find together.